Palaris revolt: Brief return of Spanish rule

-concluding the Seven Years' War between them, Anda quickly took action to quell Pangasinense independence, initially after Diego Silang's assassination on May.
+concluding the Seven Years' War between them, Anda quickly took action to quell the Pangasinense revolt, initially after Diego Silang's assassination on May.

 On November 18, 1763, the Spanish returned to reclaim Pangasinan from the rebels, successfully persuading Palaris to return under Spanish rule.
 Pangasinenses who escaped to Pampanga were ordered to return, while the document of Melendez about the rebels' demands were burned to prove loyalty to Spain.

 At first the Pangasinenses accepted the return of Spanish rule, as long as they were allowed to keep their liberties obtained during the time it was independent.
 However, the Spanish had empty coffers, so they immediately raised taxes among the populace.
 This caused them to be wary of the Spanish, especially after they grabbed leftover guns of the Spanish in Lingayen.

-Although poorly inexperienced and trained, they were determined to never revert back to Spanish rule again.
-Palaris and his associates restarted the revolt.

 Battles

 Battle of the Bayambang River

 After preparations of the revolt were brewing around late November, the Spanish had arrived at the province from Pampanga, after suffering ambushes set up by the rebels around late December.
 They signaled their arrival by the sound of gunfire.
-Rejecting another peace offer from Anda, Palaris declared the start of a revolution in the goal of achieving Pangasinense independence.
+Rejecting another peace offer from Anda, Palaris declared the start of a revolution.

 The Spanish were spotted by Antonio, one of Palaris's generals on a tree, which he was quick to alarm their troops through the sound of his bugle.
 Palaris dispersed his troops throughout the river banks to face the Spanish.
 The force of 33 Spaniards and 400 Kapampangans under Francisco Arayat arrived later.
 They successfully encouraged some of Palaris's soldiers to defect, and Palaris greeted them in calm.
 The Spanish warned Palaris of the consequences, of which he replied in return:

 If each of you had guns, we have cannons!